scrabbletank/farhome-rules/rulesdoc.md

 #### Cold Snap
 *Cantrip*
 - **Casting Time:** 5 AP
-- **Range:** 1
+- **Range:** 2
 - **Duration:** instant
 - **Damage Type:** Cold

-Sap the heat from a target.
-Make a spellcasting roll against the targets Stamina.
-On hit the target takes a wound, and for every critical rolled the target gains a level of Slow until the end of their next turn.
+Sap the heat from a creature you can see.
+Make a spellcasting roll against the creatures Stamina.
+On success the creature takes a wound in cold damage and for every critical rolled the creature gains a level of Slow until the end of their next turn.

-Add a proficiency die for every level above cantrip.
+Add an enhanced die for every level above cantrip.

 ___
 #### Firebolt